DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - IoT biggest concern should be the long-term security, patching model and supportability of the IoT devices.
         - IoT is often not designed with security as a core concept, resulting in security breaches; once an attacker has remote access to the device they may be able to pivot
         - Securing IoT:
-            - deploy a distinct network for IoT equipment, kept separate and isolated (known as **three dumb routers**)
+            - 🏓deploy a distinct network for IoT equipment, kept separate and isolated (known as **three dumb routers**)
-            - keep systems patched
+            - 🏓keep systems patched
-            - limit physical and logical access
+            - 🏓limit physical and logical access
-            - monitor activity
+            - 🏓monitor activity
-            - implement firewalls and filtering
+            - 🏓implement firewalls and filtering
-            - never assume IoT defaults are good enough, evaluate settings and config options, and make changes to optimize security while supporting business function
+            - 🏓never assume IoT defaults are good enough, evaluate settings and config options, and make changes to optimize security while supporting business function
-            - disable remote management and enable secure communication only (such as over HTTPS)
+            - 🏓disable remote management and enable secure communication only (such as over HTTPS)
-            - review IoT vendor to understand their history with reported vulnerabilities, response time to vulnerabilities and their overall approach to security
+            - 🏓review IoT vendor to understand their history with reported vulnerabilities, response time to vulnerabilities and their overall approach to security
-            - not all IoT devices are suitable for enterprise networks
+            - 🏓not all IoT devices are suitable for enterprise networks
-            - Mirai malware affectes IoT, transforming them into a botnet
+            - 🏓Mirai malware affectes IoT, transforming them into a botnet
 - 3.5.9 Microservices
 - Service-oriented architecture (SOA) constructs new applications or functions out of existing but separate and distinct software services.
 The resulting application is often new; thus, its security issues are unknown, untested, and unprotected.
 A derivative of SOA is microservices.